-Mrs Copeland is our Nursery Teacher and Mrs Anderson is our Classroom Assistant.
+Mrs Copeland is our Nursery Teacher and Mrs Anderson and Mrs Norman are our Classroom Assistants.

 In Nursery we have lots of fun creating play-based learning around our own experiences.
 We access both the indoor and outdoor environments which both offer educational and exciting opportunities to develop and extend our learning.

 We aim to provide high quality teaching and learning experiences which will enable every child to develop at their own pace, physically, individually, socially and emotionally.

 Young children learn by first-hand experience i.e. doing, touching and seeing for themselves through play.
 Their intellectual, social, emotional, creative and physical development will be catered for by various play activities which we offer at Nursery.

 At Horndale we run two sessions per day, one on the morning for our older children, and one on the afternoon for our youngest pupils.
 The timings are as follows: